Colby Chandler (All My Children): Reception

 Childers's Colby was not immediately accepted by fans who grew tired of her "teen angst."
 However, once the writers toned down the writing, Childers was able to win over viewers and critics.
 TV Guide's Nelson Branco listed Childers as #6 on the list of Most Improved Actors in 2008.
 Branco applauded Childers for being able to hold her own with the show's veteran actors.
 Daytime Confidential also disapproved Childers's exit and applauded her for her performance.
 In a poll questioning fans about whether the recast was needed, 91% of voters also said Childers should have stayed in the role.
-When the writing began hinting at Colby developing an alcohol problem, some disapproved of the potential plot as it was not was they envision for the character of Colby.
+When the writing began hinting at Colby developing an alcohol problem, some disapproved of the potential plot as it was what not they envisioned for the character of Colby.
 A Daytime Confidential article hoped that Colby would follow in the footsteps of her mother and grandmother, Liza Colby and Marian Chandler (Jennifer Bassey) and become a schemer to get what she wants.
 Upon Moncrief's ousting, Daytime Confidential recommended Marcy Rylan, known for her role as Lizzie Spaulding on Guiding Light for the a Colby recast.
 "Rylan was BORN to play Kelly Ripa's baby sister," said Jamey Giddens referencing Colby's connection to Ripa's Hayley Vaughan Santos.